DEPTFORD TOWNSHIP BOARD OF EDUCATION

 Documents, communications and records dealing with the processing of a grievance shall be filed in a separate grievance file and shall not be kept in the personnel file of any of the participants.

-grievance with his/her immediate supervisor and/or principal directly with the objective of resolving the matter informally.
+Within ten (10) school days of the time a grievance occurs, the aggrieved shall first discuss this grievance with his immediate supervisor and/or principal directly with the objective of resolving the matter informally.

 The "Statement of Grievance" shall name the individual employee or employees involved, shall state the facts giving rise to the grievance, shall identify the alleged infraction of this Agreement, shall state the contention of the employee with respect to the alleged infraction and shall indicate the specific relief sought.

-4. Level IV - In the event that the grievance shall not have been disposed of at Level III, the aggrieved may within thirty (30) school days after the Board's decision refer the unsettled grievance to arbitration.
+In the event that the grievance shall not have been disposed of at Level III, the aggrieved may within thirty (30) school days after the Superintendent's decision refer the unsettled grievance to advisory arbitration (non-binding).

-The Arbitrator shall be selected within thirty (30) days following the request of either party to the other, under the rules and procedures of the American Arbitration Association.
+The Advisory Arbitrator (non-binding) shall be selected within thirty (30) days following the request of either party to the other, under the rules and procedures of the American Arbitration Association.

-The Arbitrator shall have the authority to confer separately or jointly with the Board, Superintendent, and the Association or to use any other source of information.
+The Advisory Arbitrator (non-binding) shall have the authority to confer separately or jointly with the Board, Superintendent, and the Association or to use any other source of information.

-The Arbitrator shall make determinations for resolution within thirty (30) days.
-The determinations shall be submitted to both parties, the Board and the Association.
-The Board and the Association shall implement the decision of the Arbitrator.
+within thirty (30) days.
+The recommendations shall be submitted to both parties, the Board and the Association.
+The Board shall render its decision prior to the Advisory Arbitrator's (non-binding) recommendations being made public by either party.

-The Arbitrator's decision, after twenty (20) days, may be made public by either party, the Board or the Association.
+The Advisory Arbitrator's (non-binding) recommendations after twenty (20) days may be made public by either party, the Board or the Association.

-The cost and expense incurred in securing and utilizing the services of the Arbitrator shall be the shared responsibility of the parties engaging his/her services.
+The cost and expense incurred in securing and utilizing the services of the Advisory Arbitrator's (non-binding) shall be the shared responsibility of the parties engaging his services.

 3. Matters where the Board is without authority to act.

-A. Nothing contained herein shall be construed to deny or restrict to any employee such rights as he/she may have under New Jersey School Laws/the laws of New Jersey.
+A. Nothing contained herein shall be construed to deny or restrict any employee such rights as he may have under New Jersey School Law.

 B. No employee shall be disciplined without just cause.